F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 Nodeport mode
 -------------

-Nodeport mode is the default mode of operation for the |kctlr|.
+Nodeport mode is the default mode of operation for the |kctlr| in Kubernetes.
 From a configuration standpoint, it's easier to set up since it doesn't matter what Kubernetes `Cluster Network`_ you use.
 In addition, NodePort mode doesn't have any specific BIG-IP licensing requirements.